Seeding a new cluster with an externally created snapshot - Amazon MemoryDB

 For a complete listing of node types and specifications, see MemoryDB node-type specific parameters.

-• You can encrypt a Redis .rdb file with Amazon S3 server-side encryption (SSE-S3) only.
+• You can encrypt a .rdb file with Amazon S3 server-side encryption (SSE-S3) only.
 For more information, see Protecting data using server-side encryption.

 To create the snapshot to seed your MemoryDB cluster

-1. Connect to your existing Redis instance.
+1. Connect to your existing Valkey or Redis OSS instance.

-2. Run either the Redis BGSAVE or SAVE operation to create a snapshot.
+2. Run either the BGSAVE or SAVE operation to create a snapshot.
 Note where your .rdb file is located.

 Step 2: Create an Amazon S3 bucket and folder